top of page

 Oleta returned to the States in October of 2018 after successfully guiding the organization through a period of transition.

-We are grateful for George Korah, who served alongside Oleta as a part of the ministry team, and is now serving as director of Cornerstone Church of God (Holiness).
+We are grateful for George Korah, who served alongside Oleta as a part of the ministry team.
+He is now serving as director of Cornerstone Church of God (Holiness).
 He continues training future leaders through Building Healthy Leaders courses.
+Pastor George is pictured, second from the right, with some of his future leaders in training at the 2021 Convention.